jaeyunsung/GC_multiomics_2022/README.md

 # Gastric Cancer Multi-omics 2022

 ## Introduction
-This repository is a part of the supplementary document of Park et. al., "Multi-omics Reveals Microbiome, Host Gene Expression, and Immune Landscape in Gastric Carcinogenesis" published in iScience 2022.
+This repository is a part of the supplementary document in Park et. al., "Multi-omics Reveals Microbiome, Host Gene Expression, and Immune Landscape in Gastric Carcinogenesis" published in iScience 2022.

 ## Setup
 After cloning this github url into your local, run `install_req_R_modules.R` to install R libraries necessary to run the main script successfully.